 What is LMS?

-An LMS refers to an online learning management system.
+An LMS refers to an online learning management system that aids in learning processes.
 It is software that runs on the internet, connecting users/students from any part of the globe.
 It can be used in an institute to create digital classrooms and connect teachers with students.
-It can also be used in any office or organization to train employees regarding skills, policies, and compliance issues.
+It can also be used in any office or organization for employee training regarding skills, policies, and compliance issues.
 Currently, many organizations (government and non-government) are using or thinking to start using an LMS due to its numerous benefits.
-The global learning management system market has skyrocketed and is expected to reach about 17 billion U.S. dollars in 2022.
-Sounds impressive, right?
+The global learning management system market has skyrocketed and was expected to reach about 17 billion U.S. dollars in 2022.

 While searching for an LMS, you need to keep a few factors in mind, such as: